Blériot, Louis (1872–1936)

 Flying in those early years of flight was risky.
 Aircraft engines were small, unreliable, and generally prone to overheating rapidly and most engines of this period could run for only about 20 min before they began malfunctioning.
 In addition, the planes themselves were unreliable, especially for longer flights.
 Pilots frequently stayed over land or close to the shoreline to avoid open stretches of water, allowing them to head for a roadway or field in an emergency.
 Less than a week before Blériot's successful flight, Hubert Lathem, another early aviator, was the victim of a failed motor on July 19, when he had to ditch his plane in the water as he tried to cross the Channel.
 Bleriot acknowledged the danger of early flight in his paper Above the Channel when he reported, "At first I promised my wife that I would not make the attempt."
 He said that she had begged him not to make the flight and afterward, he promised he would fly "no more" once he completed a race that he had already entered.

 The Blériot XI made its first flight on January 23, 1909, at Issy-les-Moulineaux.
-The plane was first equipped with a 30-horsepower (22.4-kilowatt) R.E.P. engine, which drove a four-bladed metal propeller.
-During testing, however, Blériot replaced it with the more-reliable 25-horsepower (18.6-kilowatt) Anzani engine and installed a Chauviere two-bladed propeller.
+The plane was first equipped with a 30-hp (22.4-kW R.E.P. engine, which drove a four-bladed metal propeller.
+During testing, however, Blériot replaced it with the more-reliable 25-horsepower (18.6-kW) Anzani engine and installed a Chauviere two-bladed propeller.
 (But this did not remove all risk – in an earlier flight, Blériot's Anzani engine had overheated.)
 The tail consisted of a central rudder and elevators at each end of fixed horizontal tail surfaces.
 Lateral movement of the aircraft was controlled by wing warping the trailing edges of the wings.
-The plane had a 7.8-meter (25.5-foot) wingspan, was a little over 8 meters (26feet) long, and was 2.6 meters (8.5 feet) high.
+The plane had a 7.8-m (25.5-ft) wingspan, was a little over 8 m (26 ft) long, and was 2.6 m (8.5 ft) high.
 It had an ash fuselage with supporting struts and wire ties, and the shoulder-mounted wing was also wood.